julianmendez/tiles/docs/tutorial/how_it_works.md

 ### Pipelines

 Multiple tiles can be connected to create a *pipeline*.
-Each pipeline should have a single *start point* and a single *end point*.
+Each pipeline should have one *start point* and one *end point*.
-To unify the generation of actors and resources, an empty tile is added at the beginning of the pipeline.
+To unify the generation of actors and resources, an empty tile is placed at the beginning of the pipeline.

 Graphically, we can represent [equity][equity-example] with the following pipeline: